JaanLavaerts/soccer_analytics_projectweek/README.md

 3. **Compactness Analysis**

-   - Calculates the defensive shape using a convex hull (or a fallback bounding box if necessary).
+   - Calculates the defensive shape using a convex hull.
    - Measures compactness using area and player distances.
    - Detects attackers and the ball inside the defensive shape.